“If you’re an athlete or training intensely, fish oil supplementation can be a game changer.”

 In the case of muscle recovery, for example, the participants took 3,000mg of EPA and DHA per day.
-Our Bare Biology clinical strength fish oil has all the essential fatty acids you need to get the full range of Omega 3 bodybuilding benefits, with 3,500mg of Omega 3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other Omega 3s) in every single teaspoon.
+Our Life & Soul clinical strength fish oil has all the essential fatty acids you need to get the full range of omega-3 bodybuilding benefits, with 3,500mg of omega-3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other omega-3s) in every single teaspoon.

 It’s also guaranteed to contain low amounts of environmental toxins and comes from pure, sustainable and fresh oily fish.

-Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul (previously Lion Heart) Omega 3 fish oil.
-Just remember though that while Omega 3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
+Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul omega-3 fish oil.
+Just remember though that while omega-3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
 You still have to put in those hours at the gym!

 Related blog posts